MicrosoftDocs/azure-devops-docs/docs/artifacts/npm/npmrc.md

 ## Pipeline authentication

-Azure Artifacts recommend using the [npm authenticate task](/azure/devops/pipelines/tasks/reference/npm-authenticate-v0) to authenticate with your pipeline.
-When using a task runner such as gulp or Grunt, you'll need to add the npm authenticate task at the beginning of your pipeline.
-This will inject your credentials into your project's *.npmrc* and persist them for the lifespan of the pipeline run.
-This allows subsequent steps to use the credentials in the config file.
+For authentication with your pipeline, Azure Artifacts recommends using the [npm authenticate task](/azure/devops/pipelines/tasks/reference/npm-authenticate-v0).
+When using a task runner like gulp or Grunt, it's important to add the npm authenticate task to the beginning of your pipeline.
+By doing so, your credentials will be injected into your project's .npmrc file and persisted for the duration of the pipeline run, enabling subsequent steps to use the credentials in the configuration file.

 ### [Classic](#tab/classic)

 ::: moniker range=">= azure-devops-2019"

+1. Sign in to your Azure DevOps organization, and then navigate to your project.

 1. Select **Azure Pipelines**, and then select your pipeline definition.